panoply/esthetic/readme.md

 **Parser**

-The [src/parse/parser.ts](/src/parse/parser.ts) file is where you will finds the controller responsible for maintaining and generating the data-structure parse table.
+The [src/parse/parser.ts](/src/parse/parser.ts) file is where you will find the controller responsible for maintaining and generating the data-structure parse table.
 The lexers will refer to the values and methods contained within.

 **Lexers**